d-ries/linux-essentials/08_filters/01_course.md

 this is line four
 ```

-?> Another important note to make is dat filters only work on the output stream and not on the error stream.
+?> Another important note to make is that filters only work on the output stream and not on the error stream.
 So if we want to search through the errors as well we have to combine the two streams:
 ```bash
 student@linux-ess:~$ find /etc/ssl -name "*.c??"
 /etc/ssl/openssl.cnf